 Just because you are using a tool does not automatically make your measurement accurate or reliable.
 The measurement tool needs to be tested in order to make sure it consistently gives the same answer in the same situation.
 This ensures that the tool is reliable (scientists call this "precision").
 The tool also needs to be calibrated using ground truth.
 This ensures that the tool is accurate.
 Once a tool is constructed and proven to be accurate and reliable, it will give much better observations than the naked human senses.
 Complex measurement devices such as particle colliders or electron microscopes are not that much different from tape measures or scales in that they are tools which extend the ability, accuracy, and reliability of the human senses.

 Pseudoscientists either refuse to use mainstream measurement tools (since that would lead to observations which contradict their ideas), use alternative measurement tools that have failed to be proven reliable and accurate, or misuse legitimate tools.
-For instance, if a pseudoscientist wants to "find" that a six-inch pencil is nine inches long, he could either refuse to use a ruler and guess, use a ruler that is calibrated wrong (i.e. the inch marks are really 1.5 inches apart), or use a normal ruler but place the start of the pencil at the three-inch mark rather than at the zero-inch mark.
+For instance, if a pseudoscientist wants to "find" that a six-inch pencil is nine inches long, he could either refuse to use a ruler and guess, use a ruler that is calibrated wrong (i.e. the inch marks are really two thirds of an inch apart), or use a normal ruler but place the start of the pencil at the three-inch mark rather than at the zero-inch mark.
 The pseudoscientist may do such things deliberately as an act of deception, or ignorantly as an act of incompetence and bias.

 3. Repeat observations to reduce error